Why Vitamin D3 Always Beats D2 For Acne

 Conclusion – the best vitamin D supplement

 Are you convinced that you’re vulnerable to vitamin D deficiency?
-Maybe you’re an office worker, live in a high latitude country like Scotland, like in a polluted city, or are old (which decreases your natural production).
+Maybe you’re an office worker, live in a high latitude country like Scotland, live in a polluted city, or are old (which decreases your natural production).
 If so, never make the mistake of taking D2!

-My experiences with vitamin D have always been stellar, but by sheer luck, the first supplement I ever took when I was a newbie to natural health and proper scientific education happened to be D3.
+My experiences with vitamin D have always been stellar, but by sheer luck, the first supplement I ever took when I was a newbie to natural health happened to be D3.
 Unlike zinc, which had previously reduced my small, red pimples nicely, vitamin D gave me a glowing and radiant skin tone.
 Currently, it is winter, so I take 3500IU per day; one 2500IU D3 pill plus a bonus 1000IU in my multivitamin.

 NEXT: the ultimate diet for clearing acne permanently